Skip to main content

 Links

-Links should tell people what action to take, where to go next, or what information to expect when they select the link.
+Links should tell our audience what action to take, where to go next, or what information to expect when they select the link.

 • Use natural and descriptive language.